neoimpulseGmbH/sap-build-code/4_Enhancing_with_Joule.md

 # 4. Enhancing the Created App with Joule

-Now that Joule has generated a foundational application, let's use its capabilities to modify and add new features.
+Now that Joule has generated a foundational application, let's use its capabilities to modify and add new column.

 ---

 ## Accessing Joule for Code Modifications

 Within SAP Business Application Studio, Joule AI can be invoked directly from the editor or a dedicated pane.
-And we are going to try and modifie the current element App by adding a new UI5 Page that contains the activities.
+And we are going to try and modify the current element App by adding a new column.

 ---

-##  Add New UI5 Freestyle Page
+## Add new column

-Let's enhance the user interface by adding a Freestyle page with a detail view of activities per lead.

-1. Generate CAP Data Model for Activities or add manually

-2. Select command `/
+We are missing an extra field such "First contact place".
+That should represent where we got that lead from.
+Since we are not in a real Chat with joule we need to do two things give it a command that is fixed by / and context which is either referenced by # or to the opened file.

+1. Edit the data model via command `/cap-edit-model`, reference the files by `#db/schema.cds` and using a prompt like:

+    *Add a property named firstContact to the Leads entity which is the description where the lead contact came from*

+2. Edit test data via command `/cap-edit-data`, reference the files to edit `test/data/XY.csv` and enter a prompt

+    *Add the new values for the column firstContact*

+3. Adapt UI via command `

 ---

-## Modify Test Data & Add Business Logic

-Joule can also help us implement business logic and modify mock data for testing.

-* **Modify Test Data:**
-    * Prompt Joule: "Modify the existing test data to include sample values for 'Activities'.

-* **Add Conditional Priority Logic:**
-    * Let's add a rule: If the 'Expected Closure Date' for a lead is within the next 30 days, set its 'Priority' to 'High'.
-    * Prompt Joule: "Implement logic so that when the 'Expected Closure Date' for a lead is added or updated, if it falls within the next 30 days from today, automatically set the 'Priority' of that lead to 'High'."
-    * Joule will likely suggest changes to your CAP service logic or UI5 controller.
-Review and apply.
+## Take away

+It's still **Fiori Elements**, but tweaking your app now takes a few extra steps.
+Things start to get tricky when you want to add custom logic.

+And if you're making changes with **Joule** — watch out!
+It's a bit fragile.
+Without a proper `/command` or the right `#context`, Joule tends to lose its way.
+It doesn’t always see the full picture of your project, so if your instructions aren’t crystal clear, it might just go off the rails.

 ---

 ## Next Step

-You've successfully used Joule to refine and add logic to a generated application.
+You've successfully (or not) used Joule to refine and add logic to a generated application.
 Next, we'll see how Joule can assist in developing custom Freestyle UI5 applications from existing projects.

 [Go to 5.
 Freestyle App Development with Joule >>](5_Freestyle_App_Development_with_Joule.md)